English Church Architecture.

 The church contains just one monument of significance, to be found in the N. transept, where an effigy of Sir Hugh FitzHenry (d.
 1305) lies on a tomb-chest.
 The combination of the known date with Sir Hugh’s straight-legged (as opposed to cross-legged) attitude and the details of his chain mail, are useful for comparison with and the dating of, effigies of unknown knights elsewhere.

-Finally though, the font (shown left) presents another strange design, formed in this case of a circular bowl decorated with three tiers of horseshoes, supported on a stand with shafts at the angles and hollows in between.
-This again, could be Norman or Early English and, as with some of the other designs employed in this building, may also suggest that a mason working this far north in the uncertain times of the early Middle Ages, was frequently in only tenuous contact with artistic developments further south, and thus often, for good or ill, thrown back on the products of his own imagination.
+Finally, the font (shown left) presents another strange design, formed in this case of a circular bowl decorated with three tiers of horseshoes, supported on a stand with shafts at the angles and hollows in between.
+This again, could be Norman or Early English and, as with some of the other designs in this building, may also suggest that a mason working this far north in the uncertain times of the early Middle Ages, was frequently in only tenuous contact with artistic developments further south, and thus often thrown back on the products of his own imagination.